-All contractors working on Project jobs will be required to submit their own Health and Safety Plans, including inspection records and procedures for equipment (i.e., mobile equipment, electrical equipment, lifting equipment, etc.) that will be used onsite, for review and acceptance by Nyrstar.
+All contractors working on Project jobs may be required to submit their own Health and Safety Plans, including inspection records and procedures for equipment (i.e., mobile equipment, electrical equipment, lifting equipment, etc.) that will be used onsite, for review and acceptance by Nyrstar.
 Contractor Safety Plans should include:

 - Health and safety policy

 - Safety targets (KPI's)

 - Roles and responsibilities (key people/positions identified)

 - Safety records kept (Lost Time Injuries, Medical treatments etc)

 - Policies and procedures for:

 - Mobile equipment

 - Lifting equipment, i.e. slings and chains

-- Lockout/tagout
+- Lockout/tagout (Locks and keys Brown) Info to be included in contractor packets Brown tape to be available at security check in and at LOTO points.

 - PPE

 - Hazard Communication

 - Any hazardous substances that will be brought to site and their means of control (prior approval required from Nyrstar Environmental).
+(Needs SDS also) All SDS sheets that are not part of Sephera currently will be forwarded to Michelle Ammerman as soon as they are available to be entered into the Chemical Management System

 - Housekeeping

 - Hazard control

 - Electrical safety

 - Confined space

 - Incident/Accident reporting and investigation

 - Hot work

 - Safety inspections